 - In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
-Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term. - We follow the Little Wandle Letters and Sounds Revised expectations of progress: - Children in Reception are taught to read and spell words using Phase 2 and 3 Grapheme Phoneme Correspondence (GPC), and words with adjacent consonants (Phase 4) with fluency and accuracy. - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy. - In Year 2 children review Phase 5 teaching.
+Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term. - We follow the Little Wandle Letters and Sounds Revised expectations of progress: - Children in Reception are taught to read and spell words using Phase 2 and 3 Grapheme Phoneme Correspondence (GPC), and words with adjacent consonants (Phase 4) with fluency and accuracy. - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy. - Assessments are carried out at the end of every half term. - In Year 2 children review Phase 5 teaching and progress to Bridge to Spelling.
 Assessments are carried out to identify gaps in learning and Rapid Catch-Up intervention is implemented for groups of children to support their learning at an appropriate level.